iipeace/guider/README.md

 =======

 ```
-Enable kernel options as below to take advantage of all the features
+Enable kernel options as below to take advantage of all profile features,
 And if CONFIG_STRICT_MEMORY_RWX is enabled then disable it

 CONFIG_RING_BUFFER